 These results have given BigGAN, one of the highest pedestals possible.

 AI is an immense universe of unbounded and unpredictable possibilities.
 As the above examples clearly show the results when two neural networks train each other in terms of images.
-We still do not know what other results can be concocted when AI train each other.
+We still do not know what other results can be concocted when AI Dueling is practiced.
 This explains why AI is a growing field with ample opportunities available.
 With so many companies investing heavily in AI, it demonstrates the faith people have in AI.

 I hope you found this article informative and helpful and if you would like to share any feedback, we would love to hear from you in the comments below.